 To Change or Not To Change

-In the future, I probably will change the steps per mm on the extruder to get a more accurate 3D prints, but for now I will stick to the 400.
+In the future, I probably will change the steps per mm on the extruder to get a more accurate 3D prints, but for now, I will stick to the 400.
 For this article, I will print two calibration cubes to show you the difference between 400 and 415 steps per mm.
-Some people might think that there wont be much of a difference, but we will wait and see.
+Some people might think that they won’t be much of a difference, but we will wait and see.

 Just for the fun of it, comment down below what value each picture of the calibration cube is…